 Jim Jones is an Associate Professor in the Digital Forensics and Cyber Analysis program, Department of Electrical and Computer Engineering, at George Mason University.
 Dr. Jones earned his Bachelor's degree from Georgia Tech (Industrial and Systems Engineering, 1989), Master's degree from Clemson University (Mathematical Sciences, 1995), and PhD from George Mason University (Computational Sciences and Informatics, 2008).
 He has been a cyber security practitioner, researcher, and educator for over 20 years in various industry, government, and academic roles.
 During that time, he has led and performed network and system vulnerability and penetration tests, led a cyber incident response team, conducted digital forensics investigations, and taught university courses in cyber security, penetration testing, digital forensics, and programming.
 Past and current funded research sponsors include DARPA, DHS, NSF, and DoD.
-His research interests are focused on digital artifact extraction, analysis, and manipulation, and on offensive cyber deception in adversarial environments.
+His research interests are focused on digital artifact persistence, extraction, analysis, and manipulation.

 Cyber Physical System Security